 Shadow School: Archimancy by J.A.White – Cordelia is not happy that her family has forced her to move from sunny Califonia to gloomy New Hampshire.
 She is especially unimpressed with attending a private school, Manor.
 At the school, she notices the unusual appearance of ghosts haunting the manor.
 Fortunately, her friend Benji can see the ghosts too.
 As they investigate the mystery of the ghosts they embark on a thrilling adventure, filled with twists and turns.

-The Girl Who Drank the Moon by Kelly Barnhill – The story of a caring witch, Xan, who saves a baby who the villagers left out as an offer to the witch, every year.
-The witch feeds each baby starlight and gives them to new families at the other side of the forest.
+The Girl Who Drank the Moon by Kelly Barnhill – The story of a caring witch, Xan, who saves a baby that the villagers left out as an offer to the witch, every year.
+The witch feeds each baby starlight and gives them to new families on the other side of the forest.
 However, one year she accidentally feeds the baby moonlight, which makes her magic.
-The witch must keep the magical baby, Luna and raiser her.
+The witch must keep the magical baby, Luna and raise her.
 Sadly, the witch doesn’t know is that the babies were actually taken from loving parents to be sacrificed each year.
 As Luna grows and her magic begins to emerge, will the truth unfold and what is the fate of her life with Xan?

 Doll Bones by Holly – Oh boy, if you find dolls just a little bit creepy then this book is going to reinforce your belief.
-Three imaginative best friends spend their time creating stories of pirates, theives, warrior and a Queen china doll.
+Three imaginative best friends spend their time creating stories of pirates, thieves, warriors and a Queen china doll.
 As they grow older, they stop playing in their imaginative world and one of their friends, Poppy, announces that they must bury the Queen china doll in the grave of a young girl.
 Let’s just say that this is when the adventure begins and takes a creepy turn.
 What happens when the friends set out to bury the doll’s bones?

 Did your favourite spooky story make the list?
 Share your favourite spine-chilling books for tweens in the comments below.
 Be sure to check out our epic top books for kids post – filled with all of our amazing book recommendations.

 Check out our collection of Halloween crafts for tweens to make